 - The massing on the northern two full block buildings is well-resolved with the ushape footprint and step downs at the eastern corners for the large outdoor terraces.
 Planar shifts of 4' that extend vertically up through the facades on these northern buildings provide articulation, while shifts in fenestrations within these facades provide interest and variety.
 The glass and metal corner treatment in previous designs have been revised to extend the brick for stronger corners that are more typical of masonry buildings. - At 5 stories and a half block, the building at the southern end is straight-forward in its rectilinear massing.
 A wide recess on the northern side provides a large area for outdoor space for the residents along the paseo. - Windows are punched openings within the brick and stucco providing shadows and depth on the facades.
-Balconies with awnings and vertical projecting bays further activate the upper facades. - High quality materials with restrained palette of brick, 3-coat stucco, Nichiha fiber cement accent panel, 22-gauge metal, aluminum storefront and vinyl windows results in a clear and coherent building with a sense of permanence. - Brick detailing at the window sills and heads, floor levels and parapet provides a finer scale detail that enriches the façade. - Louvers and vents have been minimized and well-integrated into window systems and openings and other building elements. - The ground level of each building is distinguished by storefronts, canopies, light fixtures, raised porches and railing for individual entries, brick columns and facades providing a strong base that enriches the pedestrian realm.
+Balconies with awnings and vertical projecting bays further activate the upper facades. - High quality materials with restrained palettes of brick, 3-coat stucco, Nichiha fiber cement accent panel, 22-gauge metal, aluminum storefront and vinyl windows result in a clear and coherent building with a sense of permanence.
+At the 6/11/20 hearing the Commission requested the railings on the balconies and patios need to be galvanized and painted to resist rusting.
+A detail reflecting this change has been provided. - Brick detailing at the window sills and heads, floor levels and parapet provides a finer scale detail that enriches the façade. - Louvers and vents have been minimized and well-integrated into window systems and openings and other building elements. - The ground level of each building is distinguished by storefronts, canopies, light fixtures, raised porches and railing for individual entries, brick columns and facades providing a strong base that enriches the pedestrian realm.